-- undertaken in the name of IATEFL should be consistent with IATEFL's vision, strategic objectives and aims. - 9.
-If a conflict of interest does arise, IATEFL asks that the volunteer declares the interest.
+- Volunteers should declare any competing professional or personal interests that may be relevant to their activities on IATEFL committees or at IATEFL events and supported events.
+Any activities undertaken in the name of IATEFL should be consistent with IATEFL's vision, strategic objectives and aims. - If a conflict of interest does arise, IATEFL asks that the volunteer declares the interest.
 Volunteers should be aware they may be asked to withdraw from the relevant IATEFL activity as a result.